mazrean/genorm-docs/en/README.md

 #### ent
 We believe that the most significant difference in functionality between Go and ent is the Golang types that can be used.
 In ent, only a finite number of types can be used, including types corresponding to primitive types such as int and bool, plus time.Time and UUID.
-In contrast, GenORM allows any type[^2] that satisfies the conditions of the `genorm.ExprType`interface, and then sets restrictions such as only types of the same type can be compared.
+In contrast, GenORM allows [any type that satisfies the conditions of the `genorm.ExprType`interface](./usage/value-type.html), and then sets restrictions such as only types of the same type can be compared.
-This eliminates the need for unnecessary type conversions and allows for stronger constraints to be set by using Defined Type[^3].
+This eliminates the need for unnecessary type conversions and allows for [stronger constraints to be set by using Defined Type](./advanced-usage/defined-type.html).

 For example, by defining `UserID` and `MessageID` as unique types as shown below, constraints such as "user IDs and message IDs cannot be compared" can be specified.
 ```go